embEDUx/documentation/src/background/implementation/flashtool.md

 The language of the recipe file is *YAML*.
 A recipe file must contain at least one *YAML document*.
 Each *YAML document* specifies a recipe.
 So a recipe file contains one or more recipes.
-Each recipe must have a python counterpart, which ensures if all required settings are given and checks the values of the settings.
+Each recipe must have a python counterpart, which ensures if all required settings are given, checks the values of the settings and implements the deployment procedure for the storage device.

     ---
     type : ${recipe type}